xdissent/esp-cec/README.md

 This library version was adapted to run on ESP8266 boards, e.g. NodeMCU.
 It is designed to use a single GPIO pin and, since ESP8266 has 3.3V GPIOs, needs a much simpler interface circuit than in the original library version.

 ![CEC interface schematic](extras/cec.png)

+Since there is an internal pull-up used and the GPIO is not shorted to ground when the device is switched off, on ESP8266 even a direct connection from the CEC line to the GPIO pin may work.